wbolster/emacs-gsettings/README.md

 * `gsettings-reset (schema key)`
 * `gsettings-set-as-string (schema key value)`

-Most functions, require the `gsettings` tool to be installed.
+Most functions require the `gsettings` tool to be installed.
 You can use the `gsettings-available?` helper as a guard.

 License